 Following is some advice for submitting a video to Wake Forest University Admissions.
-Although the example uses the 2021 video prompt – and not the 2022 prompt options – the guidance given herein is still useful.
+Although the video example farther below uses the 2021 video prompt – and not the 2023 prompt options (which are written out right below this introduction) – the guidance given herein is still useful.
 Thank you for watching!

-That’s the question we want you to answer if you choose to submit a video to your status portal to supplement your Wake Forest University application.
+These are the prompts we want you to consider – and to answer ONE of them – if you choose to submit a video to your status portal to supplement your Wake Forest University application.

 As you prepare to record and submit your video, here’s some advice to consider: